Powers & Function of the European Commission

 The European Commission was set-up as a supranational authority and to work separately from the government.
 Although the members of this commission are proposed by their respective states, these elected members for the commission work independently and separately from the government.

 The article 17 of the f the Treaty on European Union describes and gives out the responsibilities and the functions of the European Commission.
-Some of which are discussed below:

 - Executive power: The commission could exercise its powers however it deemed fit before the Treaty of Lisbon.
 However, after the Treaty of Lisbon, the commission can only exercise its power through treaties.